jomartin-999/spring-boot-for-vmware-gemfire/docs/repositories.md

-Using Spring Data Repositories with VMware GemFire makes short work of data access operations when you use VMware GemFire as your System of Record (SoR) to persist your application’s state.
+Using Spring Data Repositories with [vmware-gemfire-name] makes short work of data access operations when you use [vmware-gemfire-name] as your System of Record (SoR) to persist your application’s state.